 We live on the Greek island of Santorini.
-(Ours is the island where the top was blown off by a volcanic explosion around 1628 BC, leaving behind only a crescent-moon curve of land.)
+(It’s one of most unique places in Greece – the top was blown off the island by a volcanic explosion around 1628 BC, leaving behind only a crescent-moon curve of land.)

 Perhaps you’ve met us?

-If you visit our island on a cruise, you’ll see us near where your tender boat docks at Santorini’s old port.
+If you visit Greece and our island on a cruise, you’ll see us near where your tender boat docks at Santorini’s old port.